 Early History of the Baughn family

-Another 249 words (18 lines of text) covering the years 1455, 1487, 1510, and 1600 are included under the topic Early Baughn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Baughn research.
+Another 125 words (9 lines of text) covering the years 1455, 1487, 1510, and 1600 are included under the topic Early Baughn History in all our PDF Extended History products and printed products wherever possible.

 Baughn Spelling Variations